aikaterna/aikaterna-cogs/README.md

 dadjokes - Another UltimatePancake cog.
 Get some dad jokes on command.

+dalle - A cog to generate images from the Dall-E mini service.
+This cog should not be used on a public bot.

 dictionary - Define words and look up antonyms and synonyms.
 Originally by UltimatePancake.

 discordexperiments - Create voice channel invites for various built-in apps.
 This is only for developers or for people that can read the code and assess the risk of using it.